Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Rv5-4k_ZzWU.md

 # [March 23rd, 2021 Livestream](../2021-03-23.md)
 ## Q&A: Any chance of faster belts in the future?
 https://www.youtube.com/watch?v=Rv5-4k_ZzWU
-This question was possibly duplicated with a more recent answer: [March 8th, 2022 Livestream Q&A: Will there be any Mk.6 Belts?](./yt-eTfr0KIE6xs.md) [https://www.youtube.com/watch?v=eTfr0KIE6xs](https://www.youtube.com/watch?v=eTfr0KIE6xs)
+This question was possibly duplicated with a more recent answer: [May 24th, 2022 Livestream Q&A: Can you solve the precision problem, or is it going to stay?](./yt-rJXAPM0jxlI.md) [https://www.youtube.com/watch?v=rJXAPM0jxlI](https://www.youtube.com/watch?v=rJXAPM0jxlI)

 ### Topics